 There’s nothing I love more than a good antipasto plate, to be displayed on the coffee table or kitchen counter and to be nibbled on while the Macy’s Thanksgiving Day Parade is on in the background.
 In this picture, you can see that we have prepared a platter of provolone and parmigiano chunks, cured salami, green olives, cherry tomatoes and some healthy grapes thrown in for good measures.
 Parmesan crackers add a nice touch.
-Nibble, but don’t spoil your main course!
+Nibble, but don’t let it spoil your main course!

 “The Giant Turkey”

 Oh, what would Thanksgiving be without the star of the table?
 To give your turkey an Italian twist, very generously season it with traditional Italian herbs and spices.
 In this image from last year, we created a buttery paste by blending one stick of room temperature butter with dried oregano, rosemary, fresh basil, parsley and crushed garlic.
 The paste is then "gingerly" rubbed underneath the skin.
 This creates a super moist layer and ultimately helps in preventing the from drying out, particularly the white meat.
 The top is then rubbed with a similar paste and additional dried herbs are added on top.
 Place the bird on a bed of onions, carrots, celery, lemons, and we added some inexpensive white wine at the bottom of the pan to prevent burning.
 This gives it a bit of flavor, especially when preparing the gravy!
 The bird is stuffed with citrus fruits and fresh rosemary, which add flavor and moisture.
 You can remove and discard them after the turkey is cooked.
 The juices create a very delicious gravy.